prebid/prebid.github.io/adops/line-item-creation.md

 Grouping media types within line items is typically dictated by the pricing structure:

-- Banner, outstream video, and native generally run together because they have similar pricing expectations and therefore can share [price granularities](/adops/price-granularity.html).
+- Banner and native generally run together because they have similar pricing expectations and therefore can share [price granularities](/adops/price-granularity.html).
 - Instream video is normally created as a separate set of line items because they are usually priced higher than other formats, often requiring custom price granularity.

-You must set a key value for each format used by an ad unit using the hb_format (or hb_format_BIDDER) key and setting its value to the appropriate format.
-For example, if the ad unit is set up as a banner ad, you would target hb_format=banner (along with the price, such as hb_pb=1.00).
-If your ad unit supports multiple types, set the key value to include all types: `hb_format` in `banner`,`native`.
+- Outstream video needs to run with a set of line items that will support appropriate rendering.
+For Prebid.js, outstream is delivered along with banner, while for Prebid Mobile, outstream goes with instream video.

+Targeting on these line items depends on the ad server.
+Some ad servers can handle choosing from the right set of line items without special KVP targeting.
+But if necessary, publishers can use the `hb_format` key-value pair to help target bids to the right line items.

 ## Example Line Item Setup